 At JHS the role and importance of psychologists in the medical center has been fully accepted and embraced by all medical disciplines.
 The psychological stress and emotional trauma associated with a serious injury or disease plays a significant role in the eventual outcome of medical treatment and rehabilitation of medically and/or psychiatrically impaired individuals.
 Similarly, psychologists are integrally involved in the assessment, differential diagnosis and treatment of psychiatric patients, and there is excellent collaboration between Psychiatry and Psychology in the areas of mental health, consultation of acute medical patients, and behavioral medicine and rehabilitation.

 The Department of Psychology at JHS provides diagnostic and treatment interventions to inpatients and outpatients with acute and chronic diseases, as well as physical, psychiatric, and neurological disabilities, as part of a well-integrated multidisciplinary team approach.
 These comprehensive clinical activities provide a rich environment for the Psychology Internship Program.
-The JHS Psychology Department is comprised of 15 full-time and one part-time licensed psychologists with expertise in various specialty areas throughout the medical center.
-Two additional full-time faculty have been hired.
-They are currently being credentialed and are expected to be part of the faculty by the start of the 2020-2021 internship year.
+The JHS Psychology Department is comprised of 17 full-time and one part-time licensed psychologists with expertise in various specialty areas throughout the medical center.
 The theoretical orientation of the faculty is quite varied, ranging from cognitive-behavioral, ACT, interpersonal, and psychoanalytic.
-Interns have multiple opportunities for involvement with other UM psychologists through research and training experiences.
+In additon, Interns have multiple opportunities for involvement with other UM psychologists through didactics, research and training experiences.

 The following specialty tracks are offered: